w-yeehong/tp/docs/UserGuide.md

 #### 5.2.3 Edit Patient Details: `editpatient`

-Edits an existing patient's details in Covigent.
+You can use this command to edit an existing patient's details in Covigent.

 **Format**: `editpatient ORIGINAL_NAME [n/NEW_NAME] [t/TEMPERATURE] [d/PERIOD_OF_STAY] [p/PHONE_NUMBER] [a/AGE] [c/COMMENT]`<br />